Is Soybean Oil Healthy Or Dangerous? Soybean Oil Explained

-- Iron and zinc (trace amounts).
+- Iron and zinc – trace amounts.

 Partially Hydrogenated Soybean Oil Explained

-Another way is to look for the words “partially hydrogenated oils”.
+Another way to check if the product you are about to buy contains trans fat is to look for the words “partially hydrogenated oils”.
 This is a sure-fire way to know, as the process of partial hydrogenation adds trans fats to the oil.

 Small intestinal lactobacilli are protected from the toxicity of fatty acids in #soybean oil by the gut environment and their own capacity to evolve resistance https://t.co/pXqdy3LVEX #eLifeMicrobiome pic.twitter.com/bBG0avFecx

 — eLife – the journal (@eLife) April 27, 2018